Berohlfs/file-search-app/README.md

 ### File Upload Page

 The **file upload page** aims to offer high quality UI.
 The drag and drop design brings familiarity, and helps the user easily comprehend the use case.
 An input field was placed to overwrite the file's title.
 It allows the user to type a new and more pleasant title.
-It's important to note that scanned documents or image-only PDFs cannot be uploaded, since their text cannot be extracted without *OCR (Optical Character Recognition)*, tho this could be a cool feature in the future.
+It's important to note that image-only/scanned PDFs cannot be uploaded, since their text cannot be extracted without *OCR (Optical Character Recognition)*, tho this could be a cool feature in the future.

 ![File Upload Page](./images/file-upload-page.png)